vasansr/docker-ubuntu-magento-sample/README.md

 an image.
 A helper script called get-magento.sh is provided so that you can so this easily.

-* magento.tar.gz
-* magento-sample-data.tar.gz

 ### Run-time Dependencies

-At runtime, this container expects a linked container with a (possibley empty) mysql running.
+At runtime, this container expects a linked container with a (possibly empty) mysql running.
 One such mysql container can be launched using vasansr/ubuntu-mysql.

 When run for the first time, the container will attempt to initialize the database